Book Project

 Working Papers

 "Apples to Apples: How (not) to Compare Compliance Across International Courts."
-Working paper draft available on request.

 "Democratic Lock-in and the American Convention on Human Rights" (with Andrew Moravcsik and Cassandra Emmons).
-Working paper draft available on request.

 Book Reviews